Azemoytin/cs81-module5b-weektracker/REFLECTION.md

 Were your predictions accurate?

-Yes, my guesses were accurate
-Top enjoyment: I thought Team Practice would be the most enjoyable, and it was.
-Main category: I expected physical activities to appear most often, and they did for 3 out of the 7 days Time-of-day trend: I predicted mornings would be physical and afternoons more social.
-That’s exactly what the data showed.
+Yes, my guesses were accurate because top enjoyment was Team Practice, Main category as expected was physical activities, and Time-of-day trend was correct by having the mornings physical and afternoons more social.

 What surprised you about your week?